jinu721/mediumClone/README.md

 ### Author

-This project was created by [Your Name].
-You can reach out to me on [Your Contact Information] for any questions or feedback.
+This project was created by jinu.
+You can reach out to me on @jin.uuu_ for any questions or feedback.

 ---